NCC building class

 Useful information

-• Service stations exclude places where solely alterations happen; for example, carwashes, panel beating, auto electrical, tire replacement, or the like. these buildings are classified as class 8 buildings.
+• Service stations exclude places where solely alterations happen; for example, carwashes, panel beating, auto electrical, tire replacement, or the like.
+These buildings are classified as Class 8 buildings.

 outside view of a restaurant with a roof garden

-What is NCC Class 7 building?
+What is an NCC Class 7 building?

 Class 7a building – Carparks.